Data Curation from Privacy-Aware Agents: Related Work

 Much work has been devoted to variants of the non-mediated multi-party computation problem.
 For example, Halpern and Teague \cite{halpern2004rational} approach the problems of secret sharing and multiparty computation.
 In their paper, the agents would like to know the social function's value but also prefer exclusivity.
 They focus on finding conditions on the running time of the multiparty computation.
 Specifically, they show that there is no mechanism with a commonly-known upper bound on running time for the multiparty computation of any non-constant function.
 In contrast to our work, the mediator is replaced by cryptographic techniques and there is no explicit interest in privacy.
 The emphasis is mainly on removing the reliable party (as developed in \cite{AbrahamDGH06,AbrahamDGH19}).

 Another setting with some similarity to ours is by Ronen and Wahrmann \cite{ronen2005prediction} who introduced the concept of prediction games.
-Their setting is quite similar to ours (there are agents and a center; the goal is to compute some social function), but there are significant differences: First, the agents' costs are discrete, not continuous (the agents incur a cost by accessing the information, without privacy concerns).
+In prediction games there are agents with private information and a center whose goal is to compute the value of a social function ahead of its realization (and hence the name {\bf prediction} games).
+Whereas, in their model the center can condition his payoffs to the agents on the realization of the social function this is not the case here, where the center can only use the private information of all others (including herself) to incentivize each agent.
+Two additional differences are as follows: First, the agents' costs are discrete, not continuous (the agents incur a cost by accessing the information, without privacy concerns).
 Second, the agents are approached serially (not simultaneously).
-Third and most important, the center rewards the agents in retrospect, according to the correctness of the social function's calculation.
-While in our model the center sacrifices her information and can ensure it for truthful agents, in theirs she pays the agents according to the social function's calculation, meaning that an agent's utility is directly affected by other agents.
-In addition, in their model the center can't verify the agents' honesty in contrast to our model (where the agents are obligated to the strategy they pick).
-This model does not focus on privacy.

 Similarly, models of information elicitation, and in particular ones that consider the decisions to be made following the aggregation of information \cite{ChenK11} are relevant to our work.
 These however focus on the use of monetary transfers for eliciting information about uncertain events, rather than on non-monetary mechanisms for function computation based on distributed inputs and conditional commitments, nor they refer to privacy.

 The papers \cite{ghosh2015selling,cummings2015accuracy,chen2018optimal} address a remotely related domain of data markets for privacy, where a data analyst wishes to pay as little as possible for data providers in order to obtain an accurate estimation of some statistic.

-Our setting relates to mechanism design without money, where the center may use her private information in order to incentivize the agents to reveal their secrets.
+Our setting relates to mechanism design without money, where the center may use her private information in order to incentivize the agents to reveal their secrets \cite{procaccia2013approximate}.